How Long Do Computer Power Supplies Last?

 And semiconductors like MOSFETs and transistors do a lot of the work when it comes to power regulation with larger currents.

 Over time, with many heating and cooling cycles, these components start losing efficiency and can produce current leakages.

-Once a cooling fan stops working in a power supply, the lifespan of it will be considerably shorter.
+Once a cooling fan stops working in a power supply, its lifespan of it will be considerably shorter.

-Sometimes, when fans get old, the bearing inside can cease up.
+Sometimes, when fans get old, the bearing inside can seize up.
 Causing the fan not to spin at all, or to spin very slowly.